khan-lab/khan-lab.github.io/team/index.md

 ---

 # {% include icon.html icon="fa-solid fa-users" %}Meet Our Team

 We are building a dedicated team of responsible researchers to advance the frontier of computational biology and genomics.
 We are hiring at [all levels](/join/).
 Please send your CV with a cover email explaining your interest and fit.

 {% include section.html %}

 {% include list.html data="members" component="portrait" filter="role == 'pi'" %}
-{% include list.html data="members" component="portrait" filter="role != 'pi'" %}
+{% include list.html data="members" component="portrait" filter="role != 'pi' and alumni != true" %}

 {% include section.html background="images/building1b.jpg" dark=true %}